 From time to time Accountability may increase the fees payable for the Accountability Services and will provide the Subscriber with 14 (fourteen) calendar days' notice of the increase in fees, which notice may be provided electronically.

 The Subscriber undertakes to pay all amounts due to Accountability, without deduction or set-off, on presentation of the month end statement provided by Accountability to the Subscriber.

 In the event that the Subscriber is a Juristic Person as defined in Session 1 of the NCA then the following provisions apply:

-if the payment tendered by the Subscriber is not honoured by the financial institution concerned, the Subscriber shall be liable for an administration fee of R200.00 (two hundred rand) in addition to the fees then due to Accountability; and
+if the payment tendered by the Subscriber is not honoured by the financial institution concerned, the Subscriber shall be liable for an administration fee of R201.75 (two hundred and one rand and seventy five cents) in addition to the fees then due to Accountability; and

 if the Subscriber does not pay the amount due in terms of the invoice mentioned in Clause 5.5, interest at the current mora rate will be levied on overdue amounts and this interest will be calculated daily and compounded monthly.

 For the sake of clarity, if the Subscriber is a natural person, then no interest will be levied on overdue amounts, unless legal action has commenced to recover any monies due to Accountability.
 If legal action has commenced then the prescribed rate of interest in terms of the Prescribed Rate of Interest Act No. 55 of 1975 will apply.